kylehkhsu/latent_quantization/README.md

 To run a sweep, add the `--multirun` flag.
 The sweep will run over all combinations of configurations specified in `hydra.sweeper.params` in the config file.

 By default, using `--multirun` will invoke the SubmitIt launcher, which submits jobs to a Slurm cluster.
 Configure this [here](./configs/hydra/launcher/slurm.yaml).
-To instead run locally, add `hydra/launcher=local` to the command.
+To instead run locally, add `hydra/launcher=submitit_local` to the command.

 # InfoMEC estimation
 A methodological contribution of our paper is a cohesively information-theoretic framework for disentanglement evaluation based on three complementary metrics: InfoM (modularity), InfoE (explicitness), and InfoC (compactness).
+See [here](./disentangle/metrics/infomec.py) for a standalone implementation that can be copied by itself into other projects.

 ### Modularity and Compactness
 [This file](./disentangle/metrics/mutual_information.py) contains code for InfoM and InfoC estimation.